Arvindprksh/arvindprksh.github.io/_posts/MachineLearning/Tensorflow/2017-06-27-How_To_Install_Tensorflow.md

 ```
 your installation of tensorflow-gpu is done with those commands.

+apart from those commands, you don't need to do anything.

 After those commands, check if tensorflow-gpu works well as follows:

 ```shell